lambduli/minilog/WRITEUP.md

       - we fail
 ```

 The algorithm above omits two small details.
 It does not concern itself with the details of renaming predicates or how should we ensure that we always use a new name.
 The reader is expected to fill in that themself.
 The second detail omited is the aforementioned mapping from variables of the original query to the terms to-them-assigned.
-This is also trivial and should not be a problem for a reader.
+This is also trivial and should not be a problem for the reader.

 #### Unification